BUSINESS GAS COMPARISON

 Should you fix your business gas rates?

-Fixing your rates is the only way to shield your business from price volatility and rising rates.
-Energy prices usually rise gradually and in the same way other prices rise with inflation.
-This is why agreeing a new contract early can save you money.
+Fixing your business gas rates is the only way to shield your business from price volatility and rising prices.
+Energy prices usually rise gradually, in much the same way that other prices rise with inflation.
+This is why sorting a new contract early can save you money.

 Remember, it’s unlikely that the new rates you agree will be less than those you’re currently paying, but will almost certainly be less than your supplier’s out-of-contract rates.
 That’s where you save money by switching.